kvongruenigen/hcnv.github.io/docs/resources/CNV-annotation-standards.md

 ### _Progenetix_ `Variant` schema

-The [Progenetix](http://progenetix.org) cancer genome profiling resource store their millions of CNVs in as data objects in [MongoDB](http://mongodb.org) document databases.
+The [Progenetix](http://progenetix.org) cancer genomics resource store their millions of CNVs in as data objects in [MongoDB](http://mongodb.org) document databases.
 The format of the single variants is based on the original GA4GH schema (see above), with some extensions and modifications.